artagnon/clayoven/README.md

 ## Usage

 - Run `clayoven` on your website's repository to generate HTML files incrementally based on the current git index.
-- Run `clayoven all` to regenerate the entire website along with a sitemap.
-You can run this occassionally.
+- Run `clayoven aggressive` to regenerate the entire website along with a sitemap.
+You can run this occassionally, when you create new pages.
 - Run `clayoven httpd` to preview your website locally.

 ## Pages